JrNerio30/JrNerio30/README.md

-- 🔭 I’m currently working on [Coding Demo](https://github.com/JrNerio30/Coding-Demo.git)
+- 🔭 I’m currently working on a made up furniture company name [Urban Zenith Designs](https://github.com/JrNerio30/UrbanZenith-Designs.git).
+The languages and tools that I'm going to be using is figma for wireframing, moodboards, and designs.
+HTML, CSS and JavaScript for programming languages.

 - 🌱 I’m currently learning **More about JavaScript/TypeScript, specifically functions and data structures**